phiggins42/rstwiki-git/docs/CodeGlass.rst

             console.log("done");
         });

-    This is the markup used:
+    This is the markup used.
+It's just markup:

     .. html ::